willwin4sure/vault/🚀Performance Engineering/Manual Vectorization.md

-Last, we discussed compiler vectorization techniques and some of the difficulties.
+[[Compiler Vectorization|Last]], we discussed compiler vectorization techniques and some of the difficulties.
 We also noted that compilers don't always vectorize code optimally, so manual work may help.

 Another reason why manual vectorization may perform better is because compilers are often not up-to-date with the latest intrinsic instructions for Intel, or may not be well tuned for the specifics of your architecture.